 Future students are strongly encouraged to submit their financial aid application at the same time as their application for admission.
 Current students who are in good academic and financial standing with the seminary may apply for financial aid at any time.

 Current students who are in good academic standing with the seminary may apply for need-based financial aid at any time.

 - Financial aid may be available for students in the following programs: Master of Divinity (MDiv), Doctor of Ministry students in the program in Congregational Development and the program in Preaching (DMin), and Diploma on Anglican Studies (DAS).

-- MDiv students matriculated at Bexley Seabury that wish to be considered for a special scholarship under the Bexley Seabury Scholars program, such as the St. Marina Scholarship, have additional documentation required Click here to determine if you are eligible for this scholarship and for instructions on how to apply.
+- MDiv students matriculated at Bexley Seabury who wish to be considered for a particular scholarships under the Bexley Seabury Scholars program, such as the St. Marina Scholarship, have additional documentation required.
+You can click here to find out if you are eligible for these scholarships and for instructions on how to apply.

 - Aid is not available to students who cross-register from a school other than Bexley Seabury (such as ACTS students).